ShinaJr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6 script  displays the third line of the file iacta Task 7 script creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 Task 8 script writes into the file ls_cwd_content the result of the command ls -la.
+Task 9 script duplicates the last line of the file iacta